wso2/docs-ei/en/micro-integrator/docs/references/config-catalog.md

                             <code>[keystore_tls]</code>
                             <span class="badge-required">Required</span>
                             <p>
-                                This configuration header groups the parameters that connect the server to the <a href="../../setup/security/configuring_keystores/#changing-the-default-primary-keystore">primary keystore</a>.
+                                This configuration header is required for configuring the parameters that connect the Micro Integrator to the <a href="../../setup/security/configuring_keystores/#changing-the-default-primary-keystore">primary keystore</a>.
 This keystore is used for SSL handshaking (when the server communicates with another server) and for encrypting plain text information in configuration files.
 By default, this keystore is also used for encrypted data in internal datastores, unless you have configured a separate keystore for internal data encryption.
                             </p>
                         </div>
                         <div class="params-wrap">